 30 Pharaohs were involved in building Karnak Temple over the centuries., making it one of the main tourist icons in Luxor (ancient Thebes) today.
 Here are more things to do in Luxor.

-Entrance fee to the Karnak Temple costs 150 EGP (adult) and 75 EGP (student).
+The entrance fee to the Karnak Temple costs 150 EGP (adult) and 75 EGP (student).

 Karnak Temple is in Al-Karnak village on the East Bank of the Nile near Luxor.

-Landmarks in Egypt – New Kingdom
+New Kingdom Landmarks in Egypt

 4- Colossi of Memnon

-Although the Colossi of Memnon may not look as impressive as some of the other grand-scale Egyptian landmarks, during its heyday the complex was considered more impressive than Karnak.
+Although the Colossi of Memnon may not look as impressive as some of the other grand-scale Egyptian landmarks, during its heyday, the complex was considered more impressive than Karnak.

 Two statues of Pharaoh Amenhotep III were erected to guard his mortuary complex.
 They face the Nile River and the sun while several other figures surround the main statues.